 Asters are a great transition plant, bridging the seasons from summer to autumn.
-The bright, daisy-like aster flowers make a colourful splash and provide a rich source of nectar and pollen for late-flying insects, and many varieties make good cut flowers.
+Their bright, daisy-like aster flowers make a colourful splash and provide a rich source of nectar and pollen for late-flying insects.
+Many varieties also make good cut flowers.

 Where to grow asters